 Director Hideki Kamiya started by taking the third-person exploration and zombie-fighting mechanics of RE and applying them on a larger scale.
 The mansion setting of the first game was traded for an entire city, with several environments to explore, ranging from a deserted police station to a teeming sewer system.
 The increased scope turned the story from that of an isolated incident in the backwoods into an epidemic that would come to affect the entire United States, and as these things tend to go, eventually the world.

 The standard expansion upon the premise, along with a few new weapons and enemy types, would have been enough for most teams but Kamiya had a grander vision than that.
 First of all, he introduced an A/B scenario system, wherein the character you chose from the outset (either the precocious Claire Redfield or the rookie cop, Leon Kennedy) actually had a profound effect on what you saw and experienced in your game.
 Upon the first run, players could only see the story of the character they had chosen, but after finishing the game, a so-called “B” scenario would unlock in which the alternate character’s storyline could be played, and since the experience again changed depending on who was in the “A” scenario versus the “B” scenario, Resident Evil 2 could actually be played through 4 times over with a genuinely different experience each time around.

 The “B” scenarios even introduced the “stalking monster” trope, wherein a seemingly unkillable enemy known as the Tyrant would smash through walls or break down doors at the most shocking and inopportune times, pursuing the player until they were either out-witted or put down.
-That this is a trope which is still used nearly two decades later is a tribute to the effectiveness of the idea in its base incarnation.
+That this is a trope that is still used nearly two decades later is a tribute to the effectiveness of the idea in its base incarnation.
 Even Capcom must have realized they’d captured lightning in a bottle with this idea, as the following incarnation focused entirely around it, and gave the series its first subtitle to highlight it.